AGENTS

 * Validate production launch flow with [`start`](/docs/commands/start).

-* Review browser targeting with [browser-specific manifest fields](/docs/features/browser-specific-fields).
+* Review browser targeting with [Browser-specific manifest fields](/docs/features/browser-specific-fields).

 * Configure shared defaults in [`extension.config.js`](/docs/features/extension-configuration).